ChristianGoueguel/specProc/README.md

 **Pre-release for feedback and experimenting.**

-`specProc` package performs a number of preprocessing tasks commonly used in laser-induced breakdown spectroscopy (LIBS).
-Collectively, these are essential tools in LIBS calibration modeling.
+`specProc` package performs a number of preprocessing tasks commonly used in spectral data analysis.
 Some preprocessing methods are solely based on mathematics concepts, others are inspired by the chemical-physical background of the data and the problem.

-**Multivariate Filtering:**

--   Orthogonal signal correction (OSC)
+-   Orthogonal signal correction
--   Orthogonal partial least-squares (OPLS)
+-   Orthogonal partial least-squares
--   Generalized least squares weighting (GLSW)
+-   Generalized least squares weighting
--   External parameter orthogonalization (EPO)
+-   External parameter orthogonalization

-**Robust Methods:**

--   Cellwise & rowwise outliers detection (CROD)
+-   Cellwise & rowwise outliers detection
 -   Robust Box-Cox and Yeo-Johnson transformation
 -   Skewness-adjusted boxplot

-**Miscellaneous:**

--   NIST interactive plot of LIBS emission lines
 -   Baseline removal
 -   Fitting single, multiple or overlapping peaks
 -   Spectra normalization